chrisdaaz/branching/README.md

 ## Instructions

->If you're on macOS or Linux, you can use your default terminal program as your command line interface.
+> If you're on macOS or Linux, you can use your default terminal program as your command line interface.
 If you're on Windows, please use Git Bash.

-1. Open your terminal to your project folder (`learn-git`) and clone this repository to your computer with SSH:
+1. Open your terminal to your project folder (`learn-git`) and clone this repository to your computer with SSH and change directories into it:

 ```bash
 git clone git@github.com:chrisdaaz/branching.git